It’s the return of Sue’s favourite monsters: Terry Nation and Richard Martin. It can only end in tears…

 Sue: It’s Shelley!

 Bloody hell, that was quick!
-However, to be fair – and entirely by coincidence – I have recently been re-watching the classic 1980s sitcom that depicts an insane Tory government, spiraling unemployment and economic decline – you know, just to escape from reality for a bit – and Sue is delighted when she immediately recognises Hywell Bennet in a badly fitting bathing cap.
-Not that she has a clue what his real name is, of course.
+Although, to be fair, I’ve been re-watching the classic 1980s sitcom which depicts an insane Tory government, spiralling unemployment and economic decline recently – you know, just to escape from reality for a bit – and Sue is over the moon when she recognises Hywell Bennet in a bathing cap.

 Sue: Bless him, he’s really going for it, isn’t he?
 I can imagine Shelley and Martin Jarvis swapping horror stories in a 1960s pub outside the BBC.

-One development that causes the most consternation for Sue is the Daleks newfound ability to travel in time and space.
+Sue is confounded by the Daleks’ newfound ability to travel in time and space.

-Sue: So the Daleks have a time machine now?
+Sue: So the Daleks have a time machine?

 Me: Yes.